Budget 2017: S$1.4b targeted support to help companies address near-term concerns

 The CIT rebate will also be extended for another year to YA2018 at a reduced rate of 20 per cent of tax payable, capped at S$10,000.
 The enhancement and extension will cost an additional S$310 million over YA2017 and YA2018.

-In line with the rise in re-employment age from 65 to 67 years old that is set to take effect on July 1, 2017, the Government will also provide more support for firms hiring older workers.
+In line with the rise in re-employment age from 65 to 67 that is set to take effect on Jul 1, 2017, the Government will also provide more support for firms hiring older workers.

 For instance, the Additional Special Employment Credit will be extended until the end of 2019.
-Under this scheme, employers will receive wage offsets of up to 3 per cent for workers who earn under S$4,000 per month and are not covered by the new re-employment age of 67 years old.
+Under this scheme, employers will receive wage offsets of up to 3 per cent for workers who earn under S$4,000 per month and are not covered by the new re-employment age of 67.

 This extension is set to benefit about 120,000 workers and 55,000 employers, and will cost about S$160 million.